Becky Quick measurements, bio, height, weight, shoe and bra size

 Early Life and Education

-Becky Quick’s journey started when she was born on July 18, 1972, in Indiana.
-From a young age, she was fond of what was happening in the world and wanted to work in the news world: her parents were supportive and helped her dive into her passions.
-Becky went to Rutgers University for college, and she chose Political Science as her major.
+Becky Quick’s journey started when she was born in Indiana on July 18, 1972.
+She was fond of what was happening from a young age and wanted to work in the new world.
+Her parents were supportive and helped her pursue her passions.
+Becky went to Rutgers University for college and chose Political Science as her major.

-I think her early years of schooling and all the things she learned at that time really set her up for doing great in her career.
-And it’s not only book-smarts — her natural curiosity and pushing herself to do better have played a very large role in her becoming successful in journalism.
+Her early schooling and all the things she learned set her up to do great things in her career.
+Her book smarts have helped, and her natural curiosity and push to do better have also played a large role in her success in journalism.

 Career Beginnings

-Quick started her journalism career when she got her first job at a well-known news outlet: she finished up her college education at Rutgers University with a degree in political science, then got a job as a writer and producer for “The Wall Street Journal.”
+Quick started her journalism career when she got her first job at a well-known news outlet.
+She finished her college education at Rutgers University with a degree in political science and then got a job as a writer and producer for “The Wall Street Journal.”
 Working there, she learned a lot about financial news reporting.
-While at “The Wall Street Journal,” she got first rate at discussing business content and really understood the concentrated environment, or world, of money.
+While at “The Wall Street Journal,” she got the first-rate at discussing business content and understood the concentrated environment, or world, of money.

-She got her start by being extremely focused, never giving up; and always making sure to share news that was right and that people needed to hear.
-Starting at ‘The Wall Street Journal’ and then joining CNBC really built the groundwork for her to become a star in journalism.
+She started by being extremely focused, never giving up, and always sharing the right news people needed to hear.
+Starting at ‘The Wall Street Journal’ and then joining CNBC built the groundwork for her to become a star in journalism.

 Rise to Prominence at CNBC